Family Law

 Does the custody schedule affect child support?

 Yes.
 When the obligor parent has 40 percent or more of annual overnights, a rebuttable presumption arises that the obligor is entitled to a reduction in child support.
-Incremental reductions can apply up to a 50 50 schedule.
 A change in the custody schedule does not automatically modify the support order.
 A separate petition is required.

 Pennsylvania courts favor stability once orders are entered.
 Inadequate preparation can lead to years of costly modification and enforcement proceedings.
 Contact our Pittsburgh office before your first conference date.